Gambling and online casinos in Chad

 - gambling in religious and educational institutions is prohibited.

-In 2021, the Chadian government included gambling in the National Digital Economy Strategy,
+In 2021, the Chadian government included gambling in the National Digital Economy Strategy, recognizing it as an important element of the country's modernization.

 Legal forms of gambling